-(2) Where an event referred to in paragraph (a) or (b) of subsection (1) has occurred, the local manager of the company shall, on every invoice, order or business letter issued in the Republic by or on behalf of the company, which is a document on or in which the company's name appears, indicate in legible letters to the effect that the company is being wound up in the country where it is incorporated.

-(3) Where a person has served the Registrar with a notice in accordance with section (1), that person shall cease to carry on business or purport to carry on business on behalf of a company specified in subsection (1).

-(4) A person who in the Republic carries on, or purports to carry on, business on behalf of the company after the date on which it was dissolved or has otherwise ceased to exist in the country in which it was incorporated is liable to pay to the Registrar, an administrative penalty of twenty-five penalty units for each day during which that person continues so to do.

-(5) This section does not derogate from the provisions of the Bodies Corporate (Official Liquidations) Act, 1963 (Act 180) or a statutory modification or re-enactment of that Act enabling an external company, whether or not it has been dissolved or has otherwise ceased to exist according to the law of the country in which it was incorporated, to be wound up under that Act.

-(6) A liquidator of an external company or a person exercising the powers and functions of such a liquidator shall
+- (2) Where an event referred to in paragraph (a) or (b) of subsection (1) has occurred, the local managers of the company shall, on every invoice, order or business letter issued in the Republic by or on behalf of the company, which is a document on or in which the company's name appears, indicate in legible letters to the effect that the company is being wound up in the country where it is incorporated. - (3) A person who in the Republic carries on, or purports to carry on, business on behalf of the company after the date on which it was dissolved or has otherwise ceased to exist in the country in which it was incorporated is liable to a fine of not more than twenty-five penalty units for each day during which that person continues so to do. - (4) This section does not derogate from the provisions of the Bodies Corporate (Official Liquidations) Act, 1963 (Act 180) enabling an external company, whether or not it has been dissolved or has otherwise ceased to exist according to the law of the country in which it was incorporated, to be wound up under that Act. - (5) A liquidator of an external company or a person exercising the powers and functions of such a liquidator shall - (a) before any distribution of the external company's assets is made, by advertisement in a newspaper circulating generally in each country where the external company had been carrying on business before the liquidation and where no liquidator has been appointed for that place, invite all creditors to make their claims against the external company within a reasonable time before the distribution; - (b) not, subject to the provisions of the Bodies Corporate (Official Liquidations Act) 1963, without leave of the Court, pay out any creditor to the exclusion of any other creditor; and

-- (a) before any distribution of the external company's assets is made, by advertisement in a newspaper circulating generally in each country where the external company had been carrying on business before the liquidation and where no liquidator has been appointed for that place, invite all creditors to make their claims against the external company within a reasonable time before the distribution; - (b) not, subject to the provisions of the Bodies Corporate (Official Liquidations) Act, 1963 (Act 180) or a statutory modification or re-enactment of that Act, without leave of the Court, pay out any creditor to the exclusion of any other creditor; and - (c) unless the Court otherwise directs, only recover and realise the assets of the external company in Ghana and shall subject to paragraph (b) and to the provisions of the Bodies Corporate (Official Liquidations Act) 1963, (Act 180) or a statutory modification or re-enactment of that Act pay the net amount so recovered and realised to the liquidator of that external company for the place where it was formed or incorporated after paying any debts and satisfying any liabilities incurred in Ghana by the external company.

-(7) Where an external company has been wound up so far as its assets in Ghana are concerned and there is no liquidator for the place of its incorporation or origin, the liquidator may apply to the Court for directions as to the disposal of the net amount recovered under paragraph (c) of subsection (6).

-(8) Where a report has been made by an inspector under this Act regarding an external company, the Registrar may apply to the Court for an order for the winding-up of the affairs of the company in so far as they relate to its assets in Ghana.

-(9) Where on an application an order is made for the affairs of the company so far as assets in Ghana are concerned to be wound up, the company shall not carry on business or establish or keep a place of business in Ghana unless the Court directs otherwise.
+- (c) unless the Court otherwise directs, only recover and realise the assets of the external company in Ghana and shall subject to paragraph (b) and to the provisions of the Bodies Corporate (Official Liquidations Act) 1963, (Act 180) pay the net amount so recovered and realised to the liquidator of that external company for the place where it was formed or incorporated after paying any debts and satisfying any liabilities incurred in Ghana by the external company. - (6) Where an external company has been wound up so far as its assets in Ghana are concerned and there is no liquidator for the place of its incorporation or origin, the liquidator may apply to the Court for directions as to the disposal of the net amount recovered under subsection (5). - (7) Where a report has been made by an inspector under this Act regarding an external company, the Registrar may apply to the Court for an order for the winding-up of the affairs of the company in so far as they relate to its assets in Ghana. - (8) Where on an application an order is made for the affairs of the company so far as assets in Ghana are concerned to be wound up, the company shall not carry on business or establish or keep a place of business in Ghana unless the court directs otherwise.